3 min read

 Feel free to use the code snippets as you please.

-Click here and here to view a fully working GitHub AWS Serverless service template that uses the same snippet.
+View the AWS Lambda Handler Cookbook repository and its GitHub Actions workflow file for a fully working GitHub AWS Serverless service template that uses the same snippet.

 Update January 2024